Montague Grover: Return to Melbourne

 In 1922 he returned to Melbourne with the intention of founding the Evening Sun in competition with The Herald, but had some problems with an overseas cable contract, so in the interim founded the Sun Pictorial.
 In 1924 Denison sold The Sun and Sun Pictorial to Keith Murdoch, who promptly combined the two institutions.

 He was 1929–1930 he was magazine editor for the Herald and later made a tour of the world, contributing articles to the Herald and Sun.

 In 1931–1932, he edited The World a (labour) Sydney afternoon daily.
 He also served for a time as Melbourne editor of The Bulletin.

 Around 1939 he made a tour of the western districts of New South Wales and Victoria, writing articles for Smith's Weekly on some of the regional towns, including Camperdown and Cobden.

-He died at his home on Alexandra Avenue, South Yarra.
+Grover died at his home on Alexandra Avenue, South Yarra.
 The ceremony at Springvale Crematorium was attended by many journalists and newspapermen, including G. A. Kennedy, Watkin Wynne, Vance Palmer, R. H. Croll, and R. W. E. Wilmot.